 Looking for some lighter options for toppings?
 Salsa and sliced avocado are the perfect summer condiments to add to your grilled hot dog.
-Or make an easy guacamole by combining the salsa with some smashed avocado.
-Try your hand at a simple homemade guacamole, too, while you’re at it!
+Or make guacamole by combining the salsa with some smashed avocado.
+Try your hand at homemade guacamole, too, while you're at it!

 BBQ sauce and onion rings

 Onion rings, or crispy onions, are a staple with gourmet burgers—especially when sprinkled on top of some tangy barbecue sauce.
 So why wouldn't the same work for a hot dog?